googleapis/google-cloud-python/packages/google-auth-httplib2/README.rst

 This library provides an `httplib2`_ transport for `google-auth`_.

-.. note:: ``httplib`` has lots of problems such as lack of threadsafety and
+.. note:: ``httplib`` has lots of problems such as lack of threadsafety
     and insecure usage of TLS.
 Using it is highly discouraged.
 This library is intended to help existing users of ``oauth2client`` migrate to ``google-auth``.